PSBP-Library/psbp-library.github.io/index.md

 Also a `given` implementation of `Initial` for `Seed` needs to be provided.

-Running the materialized main program implementation, the implementation of program `random && random`, somehow, transforms its argument, in this case no argument, to a result, in this case a product result with two different result components `384748` and `1151252339`.
+When running the materialized main program implementation, the implementation of program `twoRandoms`, somehow, transforms its argument, in this case no argument, to a result, in this case a product result.

+This product result consists of two *different* random integers, `384748` and `1151252339`.

-The result components are different because, while transforming, internal side effects are happening along the way.
+They are different because, while transforming, internal side effects are happening along the way.

-More precisely, the `Seed` computation state modified, and, as a consequence, the two component results are not equal.
+More precisely, the `Seed` computation state modifies.

-The important takeway is that statefulness has been achieved *without using any* `var`*'s*.
+The important takeway is that statefulness can be achieved *without using any* `var`*'s*.

-Instead, statefulness manifests itself in the function type `Z => (Seed => [(Seed, Y)])` of program implementations.
+Instead, statefulness manifests itself, internally, in the function type `Z => (Seed => [(Seed, Y)])` of program implementations.